FiveStonesFam/five-stones-church-341ca/content/pages/about.md

       of people where no one is perfect but everyone is welcome.
 We want to see people set free from the shame of their past and baggage of religion.
       Where instead of finding rules and regulations you will find authentic community.
-Instead of a list of do’s and don’ts, you will discover your purpose and begin truly making a difference in the lives of others.
+Instead of a list of do’s and dont's, you will discover your purpose and begin truly making a difference in the lives of others.
     styles:
       self: